trik/lumen-generators/README.md

 Note that the trait doesn't use the common used methods on Laravel (like index, store, ...) to avoid conflicts.
 Which enables you to use this trait with controllers you already have in your application.

-The second command is `wn:controller` which actually generates the controller.
-The syntax of this command is `wn:controller model [--no-routes] [--force=true]`.
+The second command is `tdev:controller` which actually generates the controller.
+The syntax of this command is `tdev:controller model [--no-routes] [--force=true]`.

 - **model**: Name of the model (with namespace if not `App`).